SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

    `cd detection_S/`
    `./script_all.sh`

 7. **Determine the interesting clock cycles**
-   With the _R_<sup>2</sup> for each target 32-bit words, we then determine the interesting clock cycle with a given threshold:
+   With the _R_<sup>2</sup> for each target 32-bit word, we then determine the interesting clock cycle with a given threshold:

    `cd ICS_extract/`
    `./script_all.sh`

-   We used the union set of interesting clock cycles determined with the high, low, even, and odd 32-bit words in a 64-bit lane as the interesting clock cycle set for the eight member bytes in such a lane.
+   We used the union set of interesting clock cycles determined with the high, low, even, and odd 32-bit words in a 64-bit lane as the interesting clock cycle set for the eight bytes in such a lane.

 ***This page is still unfinished!***